How to Pass Your FMCSA Safety Audit: The Complete 2025 Guide for Motor Carriers

 Step 4: Train Your Team

 Ensure all staff understand their roles during the audit process.
-Key training areas include document location and retrieval procedures, audit expectations and protocols, individual staff responsibilities during the audit, and communication protocols with the auditor.
-Having a well-prepared team demonstrates professionalism and can positively influence the audit outcome.
+Having a well-prepared team demonstrates professionalism and can make a difference during your audit.

 What Happens After Your Safety Audit?